Low Smoke Stoves project (LPG)

-- To reduce pressure on dwindling forest resources in Darfur and North Darfur in particular
+- Reduce pressure on dwindling forest resources in Darfur and North Darfur in particular

-- Raise the awareness of El Fasher residents on the negative health and environment impacts caused by excessive use of fuelwood
+- Raise the awareness of El Fashir residents on the negative health and environment impacts caused by excessive use of fuelwood

-- To reduce indoor air pollution in the kitchen thereby improving the health of women and children below five years
+- Reduce indoor air pollution in the kitchen thereby improving the health of women and children below five years

-- To train households on the efficient use and safety of LPG
+- Train households on the efficient use and safety of LPG

-- To promote widespread use of LPG as cooking fuel in El Fasher by removing barriers
+- Promote widespread use of LPG as cooking fuel in El Fashir by removing barriers

-- To facilitate poor households access to LPG through microfinance credit system, revolving fund
+- Facilitate poor households access to LPG through microfinance credit system, revolving fund

-- To build the capacity and enable WDAN to run a sustainable LPG microfinance credit system
+- Build the capacity and enable WDAN to run a sustainable LPG microfinance credit system

 - Improve the livelihood of poor families and poverty alleviation through switching to clean energy source, LPG, for cooking purposes.